larkintuckerllc/react-redux-training/README.md

 https://www.google.com/chrome/browser/desktop/

-### ATOM Text Editor
+## ATOM Text Editor

-While you may favor a particular text editor, for the sake of consistency we will use ATOM text editor throughout this training course.
+While you may favor a particular text editor, for the sake of consistency we will use the ATOM text editor throughout this training course.

 **Assignment:** Install the ATOM text editor from: